EliLillyCo/pytest-wdl/docs/source/manual.md

 ## Plugins

-pytest-wdl provides the ability to implement 3rd-party plugins for data types and executors.
+pytest-wdl provides the ability to implement 3rd-party plugins for data types, executors, and url schemes.
 When two plugins with the same name are present, the third-party plugin takes precedence over the built-in plugin (however, if there are two conflicting third-party plugins, an exception is raised).

 ### Creating new data types

 To create a new data type plugin, add a module in the `data_types` package of pytest-wdl, or create it in your own 3rd party package.

-Your plugin should subclass the `pytest_wdl.core.DataFile` class and override its methods for `_assert_contents_equal()` and/or `_diff()` to define the behavior for this file type.
+Your plugin should subclass the `pytest_wdl.data_types.DataFile` class and override its methods for `_assert_contents_equal()` and/or `_diff()` to define the behavior for this file type.

 Next, add an entry point in setup.py.
 If the data type requires more dependencies to be installed, make sure to use a `try/except ImportError` to warn about this and add the extra dependencies under the setup.py's `extras_require`.
 For example: